RushithaMamidala/breakingBarrier/README.md

-# breakingBarrier
-Breaking the Sorting Barrier in Parallel
+# Breaking the Sorting Barrier in Parallel

+## Build Instructions

+From the main directory, run:

+`make`

+: )